lesesalen/lesebot/README.md

 be and then just run it from the command line `./deploy.sh`.

-**NOTE:** This bot is automatically deployed whenever a tag is pushed, so to automatically deploy simply run `yarn release` and then `git push` and it'll automagically be updated in about five minutes (depending on whether it has to reinstall dependencies).
+**NOTE:** This bot is automatically deployed whenever a tag is pushed, so to automatically deploy simply run create a new tag and then `git push` and it'll automagically be updated in about five minutes (depending on whether it has to reinstall dependencies).

 ### Manually

-For production I recommend hosting the bot in a Docker container and running that.
+For production, I recommend hosting the bot in a Docker container and running that.
 It is fairly straight forward:

 ```sh